danmalter/census/README.md

 #>      NewYork  2        -74.0059728   40.7127753    428,961     14.17597    8.45      40.718644   -73.996229
 ```

-If loading from city and state information from a csv file.
+If loading city and state information from a csv file, you can just call that column into a list.

 ```R
 radius <- 2